Booking a ceremony

 We will accept a cheque no later than six weeks before the date of the ceremony, these can be posted to us at Wiltshire Register Office, County Hall, Trowbridge, BA14 8JN and should be made payable to 'Wiltshire Council'.

 At present we do not have online or internet banking payment facilities available for the Registration Service fees.
+We are hoping to introduce online payments in the not too distant future.

 We prefer payment by card, however if you need to send us a cheque please make cheques payable to 'Wiltshire Council' and send them to Wiltshire Register Office, County Hall, Bythesea Road,Trowbridge, BA14 8JN.